Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 Fasta files of reference genome.

-Mutation table which indicates the information of mutations between reference and target strain.
+Mutation table: it indicates the information of mutations between reference and target strain.

 - Arguments